sreachtools/SReachTools/docs/_docs/src/modules/stochReach/dynProg/SReachDynProg/index.md

   ============================================================================

   The function computes the probability of staying in a target tube defined on a particular state stace grid.
+SReachTools current REQUIRES the system to be LINEAR TIME-INVARIANT.
 The dynamic programming recursion can be found in

   S. Summers and J. Lygeros, "Verification of discrete time stochastic hybrid
   systems: A stochastic reach-avoid decision problem," Automatica, vol. 46,